fbpx

 Footwear for cobblestone streets

-Venice is a very ancient city that was built centuries ago and has remained almost untouched since.
-That means that the street, bridges, paths and canals have been pretty much the same for over 400 years an back then, there was no asphalt.
+Venice is a very ancient city that was built 400 years ago and has remained almost untouched since.
+There is no public transportation within the islands, so this means your only way to get around is on foot, on the many bridges, paths and canals that have been polished through the years.

 Cuter sandals and platform shoes will take you from canal-side terrace to ciccheti and make you look glam and fabulous.